philgentric/klik/README.md

 A: To look for easter eggs (there used to be quite a few).

 Q: How can I edit the configuration file?
-A: The file name is klik_properties.txt, it is located in the .klik folder in your home folder.
+A: The file name is klik.properties, it is located in the .klik folder in your home folder.

 Q: When I start the audio player, all (or some of) my songs are gone?
 A: Typically, this happens because you moved your music to a different folder.
 Drop that folder on the audio player drop area, the songs will be reloaded and your playlists will be updated.